cylondata/twister2/docs/deployment/kubernetes/twister2-kubernetes-install.md

 Here are the things that you need to do to run Twister2 jobs on Kubernetes clusters:
 * **Authorization of Pods**: This is a required step to run any Twister2 job on Kubernetes clusters.
+* **Deploying Twister2 Dashboard**: This is a recommended step to monitor Twister2 jobs on Kubernetes clusters.
 * **Persistent Storage Settings**: This is optional.
 You can set up persistent storage only if you want to use.
 * **Generating Secret Object for OpenMPI Jobs**: This is required if you are going to run OpenMPI jobs.
 * **Providing Rack and Datacenter information**: This is required only if you want Twister2 to perform rack and data center aware scheduling.